commoncrawl/cc-pyspark/README.md

 python server_count.py --num_output_partitions 1 ./input/test_warc.txt servernames`
 ````

-Spark will complain if the output directory exists - you may want to add a preprocessing step that deletes the output folder under `spark-warehouse` before each run, eg `rm -rf wpark-warehouse/servernames`.
+Spark will complain if the output directory exists - you may want to add a preprocessing step that deletes the appropriate subdirectory under `spark-warehouse` before each run, eg `rm -rf wpark-warehouse/servernames`.

 ### Running in Spark cluster over large amounts of data